rugwizangoga/aesthetically_pleasing_pattern_of_trees_in_a_forest/README.md

 eg: B[] = {1, 2, 3, 4, 2, 5}; This pattern can never be forme visually aesthetical so, function should return -1.

 eg: c[] = {1, 3, 1, 2}; this pattern is already in visually aesthetically pleasant so it should return 0.

-I tried to solve it as shown in the next solution part.
-Can someone please suggest more better way to solve problem to reduce code complexity and faster working using java?